Adzzzy/Basic-Paxos/README.md

 If you'd rather set up your environment manually to compile and run Java code, you do so with the following steps:

 **Install the Java Development Kit**
-- To download the JDK head to the Oracle webiste and choose the right download for your operating system: https://www.oracle.com/java/technologies/downloads
+- To download the JDK head to the Oracle website and choose the right download for your operating system: https://www.oracle.com/java/technologies/downloads
 - Alternatively you can download it via the command line:
   - On Linux download the package with the package manager of your Linux distribution.
 E.g. on Ubuntu using apt: `sudo apt update && sudo apt install default-jdk`
   - On Mac first install homebrew with `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`, then install JDK with `brew update && brew install openjdk`